 About the Music

 Lilian and the Invercauld Scottish Dance Band have a vast repertoire of exciting and traditional Scottish music for both traditional and more recently devised Scottish dances, as well as for ceilidhs, weddings and reeling.
 Their music provides an enjoyable atmosphere for both dancers and listeners.
-Lilian has also composed tunes (some of which are on her recent CD recording), which are currently being played by numerous bands.
+Lilian has also composed tunes (some of which are on her CD recording), which are currently being played by numerous bands, and are published in the book The Lilian Linden Collection of Scottish Music.
 Some of her tunes have been played on Radio Scotland’s ‘Take the Floor’ programme.

 The band has full PA equipment available that is suitable for most halls.